incident-io/internships-grads-takehome/README.md

 - `--schedule` JSON file containing a definition of a schedule (see above example)
 - `--overrides` JSON file containing an array of overrides (see above example)
 - `--from` the time from which to start listing entries
-- `--until` the time until which to listing entries
+- `--until` the time until which to list entries

 The script should output a JSON array of final schedule as a list of entries.
 This should take into account the projected entries (based on the handover